apache/doris-website/docs/ecosystem/bi/powerbi.md

 ## Precondition

-If you do not have PowerBI desktop installed, you can download it from https://www.microsoft.com/
+If you do not have Power BI desktop installed, you can download it from https://www.microsoft.com/

-## Connector configuration of PowerBI and Doris
+## Connector configuration of Power BI and Doris
 :::info Note
 Currently verified using MySQL jdbc connector version 8.0.26
 :::